Merri Dee

-Mary Francine Dorham (Merri Dee) (October 30, 1936 – March 16, 2022) was an American philanthropist and television journalist.
-Dee was best known for her work as an anchor/reporter at Chicago, Illinois, television station and national cable superstation WGN-TV (Channel 9) from 1972 to 1983, and director of community relations from 1983 to 2008.
-Dee served as president and member of the leadership council of the Illinois chapter of the American Association of Retired Persons (AARP) from 2009 until she died in 2022.
+Mary Francine Dorham, or Merri Dee (October 30, 1936 – March 16, 2022), was an American philanthropist and television journalist.
+Dee was best known for her work as an anchor/reporter at Chicago television station and national cable superstation WGN-TV (Channel 9) from 1972 to 1983, and director of community relations from 1983 to 2008.
+Dee served as president and member of the leadership council of the Illinois chapter of the American Association of Retired Persons (AARP) from 2009 until her death in 2022.

 Biography

 Early life and education

-Dee was born Mary Francine Dorham on October 30, 1936 in Chicago, Illinois to John Blouin, a postal worker, and Ethel Dorham.
+Dee was born Mary Francine Dorham on October 30, 1936 in Chicago, Illinois, to John Blouin, a postal worker, and Ethel Dorham.
 Her mother went into labor during a trip to Chicago with her husband as they went back and forth between Chicago and New Orleans due to work.
+She was raised Catholic.

 After her mother died in 1939, 2-year-old Dee was raised in New Orleans, and her father remarried four years later.
 The youngest of six children, her stepmother abused her and sent her to an orphanage.
 Dee described growing up with her stepmother in an interview with Contemporary Black Biography:

 I was terrifically abused by her...
 She adopted me [after Blouin's death] and changed my name so my family couldn't help me.
 It was horrible.

 Dee returned to Chicago as a teenager and began attending Englewood Technical Prep Academy, graduating in 1955.
 After high school, Dee returned to New Orleans to attend Xavier University, pursuing a degree in business administration; she eventually dropped out, finding a job as a salesperson with IBM to support her siblings.
 Dee landed her first hosting job at radio station WBEE, located in Harvey, Illinois.